Disability, Technology, Art, Ethnography, Activism, and Access

 1. Background research and reading

-2. Research specific user needs
+2. Research pertaining to specific user needs

 We ask that members dedicate 6-8 a week to the URAP (3hrs for meetings; 3-5 for specific project work).
 Required: Students will need to agree with both a lab code of conduct agreement as well as lab equipment safety requirements and trainings.